taubman33/react-router/README.md

 > Note that we are aliasing `BrowserRouter` as `Router` here for simplicity

 By making `Router` the root component of our app, all child components, including `App` will have access to a `history` object through which information like the current location and url can be accessed or changed.
-Additionally, in order to use the other routing components provided by React Router, a `Router` ancestor component is neccessary.
+Additionally, in order to use the other routing components provided by React Router, a `Router` ancestor component is necessary.

 Next, in `App.js`, we need to import all of the other components we want to use from React Router...